ronmarco/project-pages/_posts/2017-03-10-Ultimate-Alarm-Clock.md

 Personalize the above code based on your own configuration:

 * Substitute the entity names of your own devices for `light.lux_lamp` and `switch.smart_switch1`.
 * Change the `service:` to fit your needs.
-Lights can be turned off with `light.turn_off` and entities can be turn on with `homeassistant.turn_off`
+  * Lights can be turned off with `light.turn_off` and entities can be turn on with `homeassistant.turn_off`
-* When editing the `light` service, the `brightness:` parameter sets the brightness of the bulb on a 0-255 scale and `transition:` sets the number of seconds to fade in.
+* When editing the `light` service, use `brigthness:` and `transition:` parameters for more customization.
+  * `brightness:` sets the brightness of the bulb on a 0-255 scale.
+  * `transition:` sets the number of seconds to transition to the new state.

 # Automation